Fresheyeball/deconfigured/blog/dag.md

 getSpanningTrees _ = Proxy
 ```

-Note that `SpanningTrees` is really doing all the work, here.
+Note that `SpanningTrees` is really doing all the work.
 Then we just
-hand-off the proxy.
+hand over the affiliated proxy.

 ### Reflection

-So `-DataKinds` gives us automatic reification, but how do we come back to
+So `-XDataKinds` gives us automatic reification, but how do we come back to
 runtime-land?
-With Singletons!
+With Singletons, donchyaknow?

 I recently asked a question
 [on stack overflow](http://stackoverflow.com/questions/28030118/reflecting-heterogeneous-promoted-types-back-to-values-compositionally)
 (while developing this lib...), and got a wonderful response from Andras Kovacs
-(sorry, I can't get pandoc to handle unicode yet :c).
+(sorry, I can't get pandoc to handle unicode yet :c) on this idea.
-Basically, we hand-off the type inside `Proxy` to a type-function `Demote`
+Basically, we hand-off the `a` inside `Proxy  a` to a type-function `Demote`
 that handles most of the hard work.
 Something very interesting about the
-implementation of singletons is the `KProxy` - a poly-kinded proxy, which
+implementation of singletons is the `KProxy` - a kind-level proxy, which
-he used to capture / constraint instances of promoted singletons _only_.
+is used to capture / constrain instances of promoted singletons _only_.
 Then
 it was pretty straight forward:

 ```haskell